Upward-Spiral-Science/claritycontrol/final_report.md

 ![CLARITY 3D visualization 2](https://raw.githubusercontent.com/Upward-Spiral-Science/claritycontrol/master/figs/final_report/clarity3d2.png)

+The visualization shows the scatter plot in a 3D space.
+The size of the points indicates the magnitude of the value.
+The color (RGB) represent how far each point is from the original point in three directions.

 > Note: there are some required packages need to be installed in order to run the visualization api.
 The packages including PyQt4, SIP, numpy, vispy, nibabel etc.

 ## Histogram